-How you enter into this conversation about wanting a divorce will influence what gets returned to you from your spouse.
+How you tell your husband it’s over will influence what gets returned to you from your spouse.

 Telling the person we promised to love and cherish for a lifetime that it’s over is likely one of the most difficult conversations we can have in our lifetime.
 We avoid the conversation for months or even years.
 We might wait for an argument because we find it easier to do when we’re angry.
 Sometimes we even start getting destructive – picking fights, cheating on our spouses or becoming secretive and disrespectful.
 There are times that we wish they would be the ones to make the decision and walk away so that we never have to be the one to actually say the words, “It’s over.”